zhw12/hwzha.github.io/_pages/home.md

   - /home.html
 ---

 I am currently a Research Scientist at Facebook.
-I obtained my Ph.D. degree from the Department of Computer Science, University of California, Santa Barbara advised by [Prof. Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).
-I received my bachelor degree from Nanjing University, under the supervision of [Prof. Yu-Feng Li](http://lamda.nju.edu.cn/liyf/) at LAMDA Group Led by [Prof. Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/), and I was a member of Kuang Yaming Honor School.
-My research lies between natural language processing and data mining.
-Particularly, I focus on extracting and inferring knowledge from unstructed text and structured graph, where such knowledge can facilitate intelligent analysis and applications.
+I obtained my Ph.D. degree from the Department of Computer Science, University of California, Santa Barbara in Sep, 2021, advised by [Prof. Xifeng Yan](https://sites.cs.ucsb.edu/~xyan/).
+I received my bachelor degree from Nanjing University in 2016, under the supervision of [Prof. Yu-Feng Li](http://lamda.nju.edu.cn/liyf/) at LAMDA Group Led by [Prof. Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/), and I was a member of Kuang Yaming Honor School.
+My research lies between natural language processing and data mining, with a particular focus on knowledge extraction and reasoning.

 ## Publications